basp/basp.github.io/_posts/2014-03-27-AI-opinionated-newbie-guide.md

 ### About Wayfar1444
 Wayfar1444 is a MOO that is built upon HellCore.
 It's the only playable game I know of that has been built on hellcore.
 In fact, this game and hellcore are tied togehter in more than one way on more than one level.

 You are not here to read about the history of Wayfar1444 though.
 That can wait.
-The rest of this guide will explain how to go from a lowly newbie to a pro Wayfar1444 player.
+The rest of this guide will explain how to go from a lowly newbie to a ~~pro~~ reasonably self sufficient Wayfar1444 player.

 ### Starting out for the first time
 Starting out for the first time is a little bit different because more mechanics need to be explained.
 If you are completely new, start here.